sconnel42/wedding-website/README.md

     - Days until wedding
 - Metrics for site up, page views, etc
 - Send message if site is down for too long
-- Optimize for slow connections
+- Alt text for images with info
 - Express JS to ES6
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
-- Actually have FE and BE in separate Docker containers
-- Make tables be underscored
-- Alt text for images with info
-- Automate getting refresh token for Google Drive
-- Dynamic loading of people from Google Sheets
-- Organize images into columns by height
-- RSVP updates
-    - Make search better (fuzzy string search?)
-    - Only show people in that group
-    - Text updates
-    - Song request